goldchains/COMS2001-Assignment/README.md

 3. Before you can fetch/pull repositories from or push repositories to GitHub from a local machine on Wits campus, you will have to set up `git` to by-pass the university proxy server.
 To do that, execute the following commands, replacing 'student_number' and 'password' with your details:
 ```
 git config --global https.proxy "http://students\student_number:password@proxyss.wits.ac.za:80"
 git config --global http.proxy "http://students\student_number:password@proxyss.wits.ac.za:80"
 ```
-NOTE: If you still get 407 errors, check whether you have special characters (@,:,!,#,$) in your password and substitue them accordingly.
+NOTE: If you still get 407 errors, check whether you have special characters (@,:,!,#,$) in your password and substitute them accordingly.
 Simply escaping them with '\' does not work, see <a href="http://www.cyberciti.biz/faq/unix-linux-export-variable-http_proxy-with-special-characters/">this link</a> for more details.

-4. You are now ready to work on your first assignment, access hw0 in this repository.

 ## `git` and GitHub